 The initial work

 It is the initial work of the Holy Spirit on the hearts of men that leads them to the obedience of faith, so that they can be sanctified.
+This is through the “washing of the Word” (Eph 5:26).
+(See more in the post How do I know if I am Saved?).
 It is not a random work on people God specifically chooses.
 For God is impartial and loves the whole world of men (John 3:16).

-God’s Word enlightens man (give understanding) to the truth of the Gospel (John 1:9) through the power of persuasion.
-Those who will hear and obey, God will give understanding to, and they thereby will be able to receive the gift of Christ’s atonement.
-And those who allow reason to persuade them will repent of their sins and follow after Christ.
-The result will be their sanctification.
+God’s Word enlightens man (gives understanding) to the truth of the Gospel (John 1:9) through the power of persuasion.
+To those who will hear and obey, God will give understanding, and they thereby will be able to receive the gift of Christ’s atonement.
+For those who allow reason to persuade them will repent of their sins and follow after Christ.
+The result will be their sanctification (Rom.
+6:19 & 22).
 Therefore, sanctification is the work of the Spirit and of our faith (2Th 2:13).
-Both parties are responsible!
+Both parties are are involved!

 When does sanctification take place?

 When we surrender to the lordship of Christ we sanctify Him in our hearts (1Pe 3:15).
 This means that we separate Christ as our supreme love over all other things.
 We cannot have indwelling sin and Christ in our hearts simultaneously.
 They cannot co-exist.
 We must select either one or the other (Matt 6:24).
 And, just like justification, we also receive sanctification by faith (Act 26:18).

 Therefore, it is the very moment we consent to the lordship of Christ over our hearts that His work of purification is applied to us.
 We are then forgiven of all previous sins (Rom.
 3:25), and are sanctified.
 For the infinite power of God to sanctify does not need the process of time to do its work.